S&P/TSX composite down in early trading, U.S. stock markets mixed

 by The Canadian Press

-A street sign along Bay Street in Toronto's financial district during the COVID-19 pandemic in Toronto on Tuesday, January 12, 2021.
-THE CANADIAN PRESS/Nathan Denette

-TORONTO — Canada’s main stock index fell in early trading amid losses in the energy and metals and mining sectors, while U.S. stock markets were mixed.
+TORONTO — Losses in the tech sector helped lead Canada’s main stock index lower in early trading, while U.S. stock markets were mixed.

-The April crude oil contract was down 77 cents at US$62.76 per barrel and the April natural gas contract was down four cents at US$2.74 per mmBTU.
+The April crude oil contract was up US$1.11 at US$60.86 per barrel and the April natural gas contract was up less than a penny at US$2.84 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)